dret/webconcepts/concepts/http-header/Timeout.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/Timeout"
 title:         "HTTP Header Field: Timeout"
+concept-name:  HTTP Header Field
+concept-value: Timeout
 description: "Clients MAY include Timeout request headers in their LOCK requests.
 However, the server is not required to honor or even consider these requests."
 ---